 Are the sector definitions used in government statistics comparable to the definitions applied to stocks and bonds?

 Government analyses and the equity markets use different, although often similar systems.
 The North American Industry Classification System (NAICS) became the basis for most government economic reports after 1997.
 It was developed to reflect changes in the economy, particularly the growth of service-based businesses.
 NAICS has generally replaced the familiar Standard Industrial Classification (SIC) System, although a few government agencies, including the Securities and Exchange Commission, may still use SIC codes.
 NAICS is used in Canada and Mexico as well as in the United States.

 By comparison, the Global Industry Classification System, or GICS, was designed by MSCI Barra and Standard & Poor's to provide a consistent taxonomy for use by the worldwide financial community.
 Introduced in 1999, it has received substantial acceptance.

 In addition, there are other, less widely used classification systems, such as the FTSE Industry Classification Benchmark (ICB) and the Thomson Reuters Business Classification (TRBC), which are the basis of various indexes and market analyses.

 How many industries and sectors are there?

 This varies with the specific classification system.
-Do food and beverages constitute one industry or two?
+Do food and beverages constitute 1 industry or 2?
 Do alcohol and orange juice belong in the same industry?
 If one is tracking overall economic activity, broader segmentation may serve the purpose; if one is considering investing in the rapidly growing niche market of craft beers, for instance, more specific classifications are necessary in order to isolate this segment from a broader beverage market with a number of mature segments.